L3MON4D3/LuaSnip/data/DOC-template.md

 # Optional Noderef

 `opt` wraps another node-reference and makes the wrapped node not strictly required for performing an update.
-This means, amongs other things, that a `dynamicNode`s can be updated by nodes within it:
+This means, amongst other things, that a `dynamicNode`s can be updated by nodes within it:

 ```lua